EdDataScienceEES/tutorial-kingakaszap/tutorial/tutorial.md

 Above, we used `mutate` to make new columns.
 Within the `mutate` command, we used `rank` and `-` to rank abundances in descending order.
 As each species should have a unique rank for our plots, we used `ties.method="random"` to assign a rank at random between species with equal number of individuals.

 You might remember that before, we did not make a new dataframe when we added a column.
 However, we did now to keep the original dataframe concise - as rank is not really a relevant metric for any other purpose than making these plots, whereas the relative abundance column we added when we overwrote the tidy dataframe was used continuously throughout the tutorial.

+One last thing to note before we make our final plot is the `ungroup()` function.
+You might have noticed that at the end of **each pipe**, we ungroup the dataset.
+Since we group by `site` in nearly all cases, this might seem counter-intuitive - why remove the grouping if we are going to regroup again?
+The simplest answer is to avoid confusion - when we group by a variable, the way the dataset looks like in the RStudio interface doesn't change - in other words, only R "knows" how it is grouped.
+This way it is *very easy* to confuse yourself and lose track of how your data are grouped, and get really annoying errors.
+To avoid this, it's generally good practice to remove any groupings at the end of your pipes.

 Now, let's make our plots!